enkelmedia/NewsletterStudio-Documentation/content/package/4.0.0/concepts/recipients.md

 description: Documentation about Recipients inside Newsletter Studio
 ---
 # Recipients
-Each [Workspace](../concepts/workspaces.md) has it's own set of recipients.
+Each [Workspace](../concepts/workspaces.md) has its own set of recipients.
 The Recipients-view shows all recipients in the workspace and allows for search and filtering.

 ![recipients-overview](/media/recipients-overview.png)